Arizona Court Records

 How to Look Up Jail Records in Arizona?

 Requestors can look up criminal history information online through the Arizona Department of Public Safety.
 However, arrest records are obtainable by visiting the Police Department responsible for the arrest.
-Although arrests do not point out that a person has committed a crime, often it is only documented to show proof of questioning.
-Looking up jail history in Arizona will require a visit to the sheriff’s office in the county where a defendant was incarcerated.
+Although arrests do not indicate that a person has committed a crime, they are often documented to show proof of questioning.
+Looking up jail history in Arizona typically requires a visit to the sheriff’s office in the county where a defendant was incarcerated.

 Can Jail Records be Expunged in Arizona?

 Arizona does not have any statutes providing the basis for expungement.
 Nevertheless, criminal convictions can be set aside upon a court’s order.
-Setting aside a jail record treats the event as though all charges were dismissed.
-However, before setting aside can be successful, in respect to Arizona statutes 13–905, the court will put the following factors into consideration;
+Setting aside a jail record treats the event as though charges were dismissed.
+However, before setting aside can be successful, in respect to Arizona statutes 13–905, the court may put the following factors into consideration:

 - The circumstances surrounding the offense